Skip to content

 How does ECT work?

 Before each treatment, an intravenous (IV) line will be started so medicine can be put directly into your blood.
-You will be given an anesthetic (medicine to put you into a sleep‑like state) and a medicine to relax your muscles.
+You will be given general anesthesia to put you to sleep.
+Then you’ll get a medicine to relax your muscles.
 Your heart rate, blood pressure and breathing will be watched closely.
-After you are asleep, an electrical shock will be applied to your head.
-The electrical current will cause you to have a very mild seizure.
-You will not be able to feel this.

 Copyright (c) by the American Academy of Family Physicians